Impact Profile: Cluster of Cassava SMEs, Tanzania

 This ESG policy applies to all lenders seeking to participate in Aceli Africa’s financial incentive program.
 The policy is complementary with the governing laws and regulations for environmental and social practices in each country.
 Lenders participating in the Aceli financial incentive program are expected first and foremost to comply with laws in each country where the lender is operating and, secondarily, to comply with Aceli’s ESG policy by meeting or exceeding the ESG due diligence criteria related to underwriting and managing any loans that are submitted to Aceli for financial incentives.

-Read Aceli’s ESG & Impact Policy Summary.
+Read Aceli’s ESG & impact policy summary

 Aceli began its partnership with 60 Decibels (60dB) in 2021 to understand the impact of the loans it supports on small and medium enterprises (SMEs), farmers, and employees.
 Aceli believes that access to finance at the SME level will support improved operations that generate benefits for both farmers and workers.